21005688/EX-2-Data-Manipulation-Language-DML-and-Data-Control-Language-DCL-Commands/Ex2.md

 ### Q15) List the jobs and number of employees in each job.
 The result should be in the descending order of the number of employees.

 ### QUERY:
+select designation,count(*) as number_employee from managers GROUP BY designation ORDER BY number_employee DESC;

 ### OUTPUT: